 Preparing The Content#

 Proper and non-overlapping UV-coordinates of scenery are required for correct lightmapping.
-In the case your assets do not have ones, automatic UV unwrapping on import is provided.
+In the case your assets do not have these, automatic UV unwrapping on import is provided.
 The overall workflow is the following:

-In the Import Settings for FBX, CAD models and UNIGINE .mesh assets, select the UV Channel and Target Resolution to be used for lightmaps and, if needed, check UV channels to unwrap according to the selected Packing Quality.
+In the Import Settings for FBX, CAD models and UNIGINE .mesh assets, select the UV Channel and Target Resolution to be used for lightmaps and, if needed, check UV channels to unwrap.
 Traditionally, the 0 UV channel is used for texturing and the 1 channel is for lightmapping.

 The Lightmap Target Resolution parameter has the direct influence on the baking time and the final quality.Unwrapping thin polygon meshes intended to be used with double-sided materials applied, such as pieces of paper, banners or fabrics, may lead to visual artifacts when lightmapping.
 It is recommended to consider re-modeling such meshes by adding polygons for the other side of the model.